How to boost your immune system naturally

 Unhealthy diet: Some foods you should not eat to keep the immune system strong

-It turns out having a sweet tooth is bad in so many ways including weight gain, metabolic disturbances that can lead to diabetes, mental health problems including Alzheimer’s, but sugar consumption is bad for the immune system too.
+It turns out having a sweet tooth is bad in so many ways including weight gain, metabolic disturbances that can lead to diabetes, and mental health problems including Alzheimer’s, but sugar consumption is bad for the immune system too.

 Diet and food choices that include too much sugar weaken immune health.

-Research found that when faced with a threat- such as a pathogen, infection-fighting blood cells showed a weekend ability to mount a proper defense in the presence of too much sugar.
+The research found that when faced with a threat- such as a pathogen, infection-fighting blood cells showed a weekend ability to mount a proper defense in the presence of too much sugar.

 So it is important to consider reducing sugar consumption to boost your immune system.

-In other cases, poor diets lack essential vitamins such as vitamins C, A, and E and minerals that are required for a well functioning immune system.
+In other cases, poor diets lack essential vitamins such as vitamins C, A, and E and minerals that are required for a well-functioning immune system.